ydb-platform/ydb/ydb/docs/en/core/public-talks/_includes/publications/2024/medium.md

 ![When Postgres is not enough](./_includes/java21.webp)

 In this [post](https://blog.ydb.tech/how-we-switched-to-java-21-virtual-threads-and-got-deadlock-in-tpc-c-for-postgresql-cca2fe08d70b), we present a case study on how we encountered a deadlock with virtual threads in TPC-C for PostgreSQL, even without the dining philosophers problem.
-This post might be useful for Java developers who are considering switching to virtual threads.
+This post might be helpful for Java developers who are considering switching to virtual threads.